 You can work on cultivating all of these skills and traits as you proceed along your career pathway.
 However, there is no universal path toward becoming an historian.
 Indeed, the path you follow will depend largely on your specific career preferences.

 However, to become a professional historian (someone who works in academia and research), it’s necessary to earn a master’s degree.1 Postsecondary teaching positions generally require a Doctor of Philosophy (PhD) degree.
 Take a closer look at how to become an historian below.

 Step 1: Earn Your Undergraduate History Degree

-The first step toward becoming a historian is to earn your Bachelor of Arts in History.
-Before you choose a specific program, consider your career goals.
+The first step toward becoming an historian is to earn your Bachelor of Arts in History.
+But first, before you choose a specific program, consider your career goals.
 If you think you would enjoy teaching, look for a history program that emphasizes secondary education and leads to initial teacher licensure.
 Note that the licensing requirements for secondary education teachers can vary from one state to the next.
-Be sure to check the requirements for the state in which you plan to teach.
+Be sure to check the requirements for the state where you plan to teach.

 - Museums and archives

 - Documentary/filmmaking companies

 - Public history organizations

 There are entry-level job opportunities for graduates with a bachelor’s degree.
 However, if you want to become an historian or pursue a higher-level career, you will need to earn at least a master’s degree.1 If you aspire to become a history professor, you should plan on earning a doctoral degree in history.
 Certain other positions may also require a doctoral degree, such as high-level academic research positions.

 At the graduate level, you will have the opportunity to conduct in-depth explorations into historical periods, themes and topics using primary source material.
 It is customary that a master’s degree program requires students to complete an ambitious capstone project as a demonstration of the skills they have learned.
 Similarly, at the doctoral level, students are expected to conduct original research that makes a positive academic contribution to the field.